dojot/docs/source/installation-guide.rst

 link: https://github.com/dojot/kubernetes/archive/master.zip

 This repository contains all the scripts and deployment files necessary to properly setup dojot's containers.
-There is one file that must be changes:
+There is one file that must be changed:
 ``config.yaml``, which contains all the parameters used by these scripts.
 An example of such file is this: